 Undulated Antpitta is never easy but can be seen along the Black Mud Pass.
 Day 18.
 Black Mud Pass and Leymebamba We will leave before dawn to explore the high-elevation habitat of the Black Mud Pass.
 The main targets here are the endemic Russet-mantled Softtail, White-chinned Thistletail, the endemic Coppery Metaltail, Moustached Flowerpiercer, Sedge Wren, Many-striped Canastero, Blackish and Neblina Tapaculos, Grey-breasted Mountain Toucan, Superciliaried Hemispingus, White-banded Tyrannulet, White-throated Tyrannulet, Scarlet-bellied Mountain Tanager, Andean Guan, Black-capped Tyrannulet, Crowned Chat-Tyrant, Tufted Tit-Tyrant, and with luck Undulated Antpitta and Rusty-breasted Antpitta.
 In the afternoon we will check the Atuen road in search of Golden-headed Quetzal, Rainbow Starfrontlet, and with luck the majestic Andean Condor.
 Overnight: La Casona de Leymebamba, Leymebamba Day 19 Birding Balsas and transfer to Cajamarca We will have a very early start to drive to Balsas in the Marañón valley.
-Here we will look for the endemic Yellow-faced Parrotlet, the endemic Grey-winged Inca Finch, the endemic Buff-bridled Inca Finch, the endemic Black-necked Woodpecker, and the endemic Chestnutbacked Thornbird.
+Here we will look for the endemic Yellow-faced Parrotlet, the endemic Grey-winged Inca Finch, the endemic Buff-bridled Inca Finch, the endemic Black-necked Woodpecker, and the endemic Chestnut-backed Thornbird.
 We might also find Bare-faced Ground Dove, Rufous-webbed Bush Tyrant, White-tailed Shrike-Tyrant and Brown-backed Chat-Tyrant.
-Overnight: Wyndham Costa del Sol Cajamarca, Cajamarca Day 20.
-Chonta Canyon and Cajamarca Today we will explore the Chonta Canyon near Cajamarca, looking for the endemic Greybellied Comet, the endemic Black Metaltail, the endemic Rusty-crowned Tit-Spinetail, Peruvian Sierra Finch, Black-crested Tit-Tyrant, Black-crested Warbler, Giant Hummingbird, and White-winged Cinclodes.
+Overnight: Wyndham Costa del Sol Cajamarca, Cajamarca

+Day 20.
+Chonta Canyon and Cajamarca

+Today we will explore the Chonta Canyon near Cajamarca, looking for the endemic Grey-bellied Comet, the endemic Black Metaltail, the endemic Rusty-crowned Tit-Spinetail, Peruvian Sierra Finch, Black-crested Tit-Tyrant, Black-crested Warbler, Giant Hummingbird, and White-winged Cinclodes.
 Later we will explore the Encañada area, looking for the endemic Rufous-eared Brushfinch, and, if time permits, Unicolored Tapaculo.

-Overnight: Wyndham Costa del Sol Cajamarca, Cajamarca Day 21.
-Flight back to Lima and connection with your international flight You will be transferred to the Cajamarca airport to connect with your flight back to Lima and from there with your international departure.
+Overnight: Wyndham Costa del Sol Cajamarca, Cajamarca

+Day 21.
+Flight back to Lima and connection with your international flight

+You will be transferred to the Cajamarca airport to connect with your flight back to Lima and from there with your international departure.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

-Duration: 21 days Group Size: 4 - 8 Dates: 10 - 30 May 2026 Start: Lima End: Lima Prices: US\$ 9,428 per person sharing (4-8 people) plus US\$470 for the domestic flight, which we will book for you In the event of only 3 participants, there will be a 15% surcharge to guarantee departure if all participants agree.
-Single Supplements: US\$1168
+Duration: 21 days

+Group Size: 4 - 8

+Dates: 10 - 30 May 2027

+Start: Lima End: Lima

+Prices: US\$ 10,465 per person sharing (4-8 people) plus US\$500 for the domestic

+flight, which we will book for you

+In the event of only 3 participants, there will be a 15% surcharge to guarantee departure if all participants agree.

+Single Supplement: US\$1,295

+Price includes:

+All transfers to and from the airport

+All accommodation (hotels and lodges)

+Private tour leader

+Private vehicle during the whole trip

+All admission fees

+All meals (except where indicated)

+All domestic airfares

+Bottles of water in the field